YWpepper/YWpepper.github.io/_pages/about.md

 Hi there!
 My name is Wen.
 I am currently enrolled as a Master's student in the Department of Traffic Information Engineering and Control at Jilin University.
 Under the guidance of Professor [Lili Zheng](https://jt.jlu.edu.cn/info/1118/4060.htm), I am actively pursuing my research and academic interests in this field.

-My research interests revolve around the construction of spatio-temporal networks in traffic flow analysis 𐄳.
+My research interests revolve around the construction of spatio-temporal networks in traffic flow analysis.
 I am particularly focused on investigating the intricate dynamics and patterns within these networks.
 By employing scientific theories, cutting-edge methodologies, and advanced data analysis techniques, I aim to gain a comprehensive understanding of the complex interactions and behaviors exhibited by traffic flows.

 ## Education
----
-🎓 MScin Traffic Information Engineering and Control, 2024-2027, <span class="grey">Jilin University</span>
+🎓 MScin : Traffic Information Engineering and Control, 2024-2027, <span class="grey">Jilin University</span>

-🎓 BSc in Computer Science and Computing, 2020-2024, <span class="grey">Shantou University</span>
+🎓 BSc : in Computer Science and Computing, 2020-2024, <span class="grey">Shantou University</span>

 ### Email